Top-17 Most Beautiful Syrian Women

 Actress & TV Host | Born 1980, Latakia

-With a Syrian father and Ukrainian mother, Jenny’s striking green eyes and jet-black hair make her instantly recognizable.
-Fans adore her comic timing in Ramadan sitcoms and her candor as a talk-show host.
+Hailing from a Syrian dad and Ukrainian mom, Jenny’s piercing green eyes and raven-black hair immediately identify her.
+Loved ones enjoy her comedic timing in Ramadan sitcoms and her honesty as a talk-show host.

 15. Shannon Elizabeth Fadal